Read Autumn — Chapter 5 here.

 I beamed.
 I knew Autumn was my best friend, my dog child.
 I loved her as much as she loved me, and it showed.

-Years later when the internet was much more ubiquitous than it was at the time Autumn took the CGC test, I looked it up and discovered that some dogs train for years to pass the CGC test and never pass, that it is a real honor and achievement to receive the Canine Good Citizen certificate.
+Years later when the internet was much more ubiquitous than it was at the time Autumn took the CGC test, I looked it up and discovered that some dogs train for years to pass the test and never pass, and that it is a real honor and achievement to receive the Canine Good Citizen certificate.
 My little dog had passed it on her first try.

 Not only was Autumn good at the tests required by the Canine Good Citizen test, she had managed to learn a lot of tricks.
 I have read arguments by people that humans should not force dogs to perform tricks, that it undermines their dogness or something.

-Yet such assertions ignore certain aspects of canine character, namely that some dogs, like Autumn, truly seem to enjoy performing these feats of skill.
+Yet such assertions ignore certain aspects of canine character, namely that some dogs like Autumn truly seem to enjoy performing these feats of skill.
 There was no force involved.
 Most of the tricks she learned because we were goofing around and she figured out that certain actions resulted in a reaction from me, which she sought.
 Many times Autumn would come to me and perform a trick when there was no food around.
-Usually she just wanted my attention, and it worked.
-She got it.
+Usually she just wanted my attention, and it worked: she got it.

 Autumn performed all the usual manner of dog tricks, such as shaking or giving five.
 She would shake with her right paw and give five with her left.
 She also sat up on command, balancing on her haunches, her paws curled on her chest.
 Sitting up was one activity she absolutely came up with on her own.
 I never held her and taught her sit up, she just started doing it when she wanted something.